Rommagcom/agentic_ai_mcp/README.md

 ## Add your MCP server

 	1. Add to mcp-server folder new .py file as in example echo.py or weater_server.py
-	2. Add section to servers_config.json like where 'echo' is m tool name in .py file -> @mcp.tool(description="A simple echo tool", name="echo")
+	2. Add section to servers_config.json like where 'echo' is tool name in .py file -> @mcp.tool(description="A simple echo tool", name="echo")
 	"args": ["mcp-servers/weather_server.py"] full server file path

 	```Example: